ndparikh/graylog-take-home/README.md

 cd graylog-take-home/terraform
 ```

-At a minimum the following input variables needs to change in variables.tf:
+At a minimum the following input variables needs to change in variables.tf Uncomment # default and add the new values:
 | Name                      | Description                        | Default  |
 | ------------------------- | ---------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `acm`            | AWS Certificate certificate arn for the domain   | `""` |                                 |